Johnny Harris (musician): United States

-From 1990 to its close, Johnny was the arranger and conductor for The Fabulous Palm Springs Follies at the historic Plaza Theatre in Palm Springs, California.
+From 1990 to its close, Harris was the arranger and conductor for The Fabulous Palm Springs Follies at the historic Plaza Theatre in Palm Springs, California.

 Johnny Harris - The Man Who Turned Down Elvis Twice is a biography written by his daughter Julie Pearce-Martin published to celebrate his 80th birthday in November 2012.

 On 21 and 28 September 2013, Radio Six International broadcast two-hour-long shows titled 'The Johnny Harris Story' written, produced and presented by Darren Stuart.

-Johnny's original music is still finding a new audience today with his score to the first season of Buck Rogers in the 25th Century released in 2013 and his contemporary Disco score to the third season of Wonder Woman released in 2017.

-Johnny continued to work closely with Engelbert Humperdinck.
-Several of the biggest moments in Engelbert's current show are Johnny's arrangements, Including "Crazy" and "On Broadway".
+Harris continued to work closely with Engelbert Humperdinck.
+Several of the biggest moments in Engelbert's current show are Harris' arrangements, Including "Crazy" and "On Broadway".
 In 2017 arranged 6 of the songs on Engelbert Humperdinck's recently released album, including the title song: "The Man I Want To Be".
 This album has been nominated for 4 Grammy Awards.

-Johnny also continued to score independent feature and short films, and web series.
-He was working on an original album, in collaboration with Robby Krieger in Robby's studio, proceeds will be donated to the St. Jude's charity.
-Several guest artists are performing on the album, including singers/performers, Lynda Carter, Engelbert Humperdinck, sons Richard Harris and Alexander Cardinale, Vincent Cardinale, Emerson Harris, Adam Phalen, Daughter Katie Harris and Son-in-Law, Tom Brayton.
-In addition, guest players include, Tom Scott, Paul Leim, Lee Thornburg, Kenny Wilde, Robby Krieger, and several other guest players and performers.
+Harris also continued to score independent feature and short films, and web series.
+He was working on an original album, in collaboration with Robby Krieger in Krieger's own studio, proceeds would be donated to the St. Jude Children's Research Hospital.

+Death

-Johnny had been fighting lung cancer for two years when he died in March 2020 at the age of 87.
+Harris had been fighting lung cancer for two years when he died in March 2020 at the age of 87.